skellis46/slipbox/two women dancing.md

 "The Anthropocene is the planetarization of standing reserves"[@hui-2017-cosmotechnics n.pag.]
 "To reopen the question of technology is to refuse this homogeneous technological future that is presented to us as the only option."[@hui-2017-cosmotechnics n.pag.]

-Then, centuries later, screendance emerged out of the rubble of the humankinds soft-shoe-shuffle with the technological singularity.
-The singularity -- which did not end up happening -- described  the point at which "ever-more-rapid technological change leads to unpredictable consequences"[@chalmers-2010-singularity n.pag.]
-The technological singuarlity is the thing that even back in 2017 Hui was calling a pipedream.
+Then, centuries later, screendance emerged out of the rubble of humankind's soft-shoe-shuffle with the technological singularity.
+The singularity -- which did not end up happening -- once described the point at which "ever-more-rapid technological change leads to unpredictable consequences"[@chalmers-2010-singularity n.pag.]
+The technological singularity is the thing that even back in 2017 Hui was calling a pipedream.
 At some point in the 21st century screendance simply refused the "homogeneous technological future"[@hui-2017-cosmotechnics n.pag.] that had been presented to humankind as the only option.

-Yuk Hui is a Korean-born Germany-based philosopher.
-His work is to be with philosphy.
-Mine is not.
-For this reason, I need or rely on his thinking and writing for he is able to think and write philosophically far better than me.
+Yuk Hui's work is to be with philosophy in a way that mine can never be, nor never way.For this reason, I need or rely on his thinking and writing for he is able to think and write philosophically far better than me.
 What he says here ... _in Memoriam_ does this work.
 It is not caught in a bubble of screendance; it resists culture.
 It is heterogenuous.
 Screendance is a small enough field -- and collection of practices -- to interrograte and indeed resist modes of production and presentation.
 The field has talked about this for years (examples) but if not now then when?
 To come out of hiding.
 To lead.

-> If the essence of technē is poiesis, or bringing forth (Hervorbringen), then modern technology, a product of European modernity, no longer possesses the same essence as technē but is rather an "enframing" (Gestell) apparatus, in the sense that all beings become standing reserves (Bestand) for it.[@hui-2017-cosmotechnics n.pag]

 See also [[Gelassenheit]] -- Gelassenheit is translated as _releasement_ or _letting go_; "to let things be in whatever may be their uncertainty and their mystery".

-- think through [[moral and ethical implications of our tools]] as overview of my thinking in this writing -- as a way of narrowing its focus

-## Unsure but not yet for edit bin

-Low friction technology (convenience, see [[how informs what and this produces culture#^aa0fb6]]) and our behavior, ways of thinking and epistemic understanding change.
-This is Postman really.
-This is the printing press.
-Bench is talking about documentation (is this accurate?).
-I'm talking about making.
-Yes, how things are made is changing.
-That's a given.
-But what things are made.
-It goes all the way back to the kinds of dancing.
-Our focus has been on how technologies influence production, post-production, and presentation.
-Opportunity here to mention key influences of screendance writing about editing, production (many from IJSD?, Pearlman) But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
-These are dances enframed by software (more than hardware) and algorithms.
-But they are also dances of togetherness, pleasure.
-The hearth?

 ## Thanks